Table of Contents

 Your legal team may require that you enter into a data processing agreement with Google, depending upon the location of your business and users.
 There are a few different ways in entering a data processing agreement.
 Consult this section of the Google Analytics support documentation for more specifics on this topic.

 User privacy has rightfully become a primary concern for all teams dealing with data.
-Google Analytics 4 introduces a new measurement approach that puts privacy in a more central role in analytics.
-The event-based collection method opens a number of avenues for opportunity to enhance data collection and analysis while also satisfying the privacy concerns of users and regulators.
+Google Analytics 4 introduces a measurement approach that puts privacy in a more central role in analytics.
+The event-based collection method opens many avenues for opportunity to enhance data collection and analysis while also satisfying the privacy concerns of users and regulators.
 We hope this guide can be a good reference point for all of your privacy questions and configuration configurations with GA4.
 If you need guidance and support on your journey to complete, compliant, and efficient data collection, don’t hesitate to reach out to the Tag Inspector team.